What Makes A Good Flash Fiction Piece?

 Personally, I prefer flash fiction that engages me, evokes a reaction, makes me think, a twist that sparks curiosity without leaving me hanging, irony, and/or the shock factor.

 The shock factor must be meaningful, or I won’t read that author again.
-It must intrigue or raise a question, not make me feel bad or disappointed.
+It must intrigue or raise a question, and not make me feel cheated.
 It must be consistent with the tone of the story.
-I love when they make laugh with irony.
+I love it when they make me laugh with irony.

 Dragon Smoke & Wind by Karen Lynn (This one is one of my favorite from July 2016 blog hop.)

 Juneta Key is the columnist and editor of The Ninja Writers Pub fiction section on Medium.
 She is the manager of the accountability program for Ninja Writers LLC and founder and host of the Write-In Saloon.
 She is the CEO of Writer’s Gambit Fiction Consultations, and offers coaching in fiction story development, short story, world building, and Scrivener.
 As an author Juneta is an admin and moderator for Insecure Writer’s Support Group (IWSG), Facebook community & IWSG Goodreads Book Club.
 She is a co-founder of Storytime Quarterly Blog Hop, and co-owner of Stormdance Publications which publishes themed anthologies.
 Her current novel project is the Ghost Pirate, a space opera from the Starlight Galaxy series.